Zantac Attorney in Massachusetts

 If you’ve developed any of these cancers after taking Zantac or its generic equivalent, ranitidine, you could be entitled to money damages to cover your doctor bills, lost wages, pain and suffering and more.

-The personal injury lawyers at the Law Offices of Jeffrey S. Glassman can provide you with a free case evaluation and explain the options that you have under the law.
+The personal injury lawyers at the Jeffrey Glassman Injury Lawyers can provide you with a free case evaluation and explain the options that you have under the law.
 These claims, which fall under the umbrella of product liability, have strict deadlines, so make sure you contact an attorney as soon as possible.

 An attorney will gather evidence to show that Zantac was defective in design and that the drug’s labeling failed to warn consumers about its risks.
 An attorney will argue that the drug manufacturers knew or should have known about dangers associated with taking the medication.